This article was originally published at the VMware Digital Workspace Tech Zone Blog.

 VMware has already invested in building optimization packs for Microsoft Teams and Skype for Business.
 We have also enabled other propriety video conferencing application partners — including Zoom, Cisco WebEx, Cisco Jabber, Avaya, and more — to build optimization packs for VMware Horizon leveraging our Horizon Session Enhancement SDK and RDP VC Bridge SDK.
 While this is great, we see tremendous growth of WebRTC-based unified communications (UC) app providers like RingCentral, Intermedia, IPC, Genesys, Cloud9, Vonage, Amwell, BlueJeans, 8×8 Inc, and more.
 However, the above-mentioned SDKs do not support WebRTC-based apps.

 WebRTC is the next big thing that is shaking up the enterprise communications landscape.
 Enterprises are quite comfortable with deploying WebRTC-based services.
 This is true in all industries, including highly regulated ones such as finance and healthcare.
 And the list is growing.
 We see our customers are increasingly interested in leveraging these WebRTC-based UC apps in Horizon VDI environments.

 We already support optimization of WebRTC browser-based applications via the Browser Content Redirection feature.
-Microsoft Teams Web client, Google Hangout, Cisco Webex Web client, Zoom Web client, and other web-based audio-video applications can leverage media redirection to endpoints using browser content redirection technology.
+Microsoft Teams Web client, Google Meet, Cisco Webex Web client, Zoom Web client, and other web-based audio-video applications can leverage media redirection to endpoints using browser content redirection technology.

 Considering WebRTC is getting popular and is a technology choice for many thick client UC applications too, we also want UC providers and customers to have the ability to have a great audio-video experience in Horizon VDI.
 We are pleased to announce the general availability of VMware Horizon SDK for WebRTC redirection, which is available at TechPartnerhub.